jakesoulier/DataStructuresProj/3-Trees.md

 The reason trees are so often used is because of how efficient it can be.
 The worst case scenerio Big O efficiency is O(n) but, if the tree is balanced the efficency is O(log n).

 ## Recursion
 Recursion, as you may know, is when a function calls itself.
+Let us look at an example for a review.
+One use if for factorials.
+A factorial is defined as the product of an integer and all the integers below it.
+So the factorial of 7 is 1 × 2 × 3 × 4 × 5 × 6 × 7.
+That equals 5040.
+Lets solve this same problem using recursion.
 ```
 def factorial(n):
     if n == 1: